hamzehkhazaei/EECS3221_Xv6_AddSysCall_Project/README.md

 ## 📤 Your zip file should have a structure like below:

 📦 xv6-syscall.zip
-│   ├── 📂 xv6-public
+│   ├── 📂 xv6-riscv
-│   └── 📝 Include ALL modifications and test programs
+│   └── 📝 Includes all modifications in kernel and test programs in the user directory
 ├── 🎥 demo_video.mp4
 │   ├── ⏱️ Duration: 3 minutes maximum
 │   ├── 🖥️ Screen capture with camera